talentmavingire/Face-Recognition-LBP/README.md

 # Face-Recognition-LBPH
- Face Detection using Local Binary Patterns Histograms (LBPH)
+ Face Recognition using Local Binary Patterns Histograms (LBPH) with OpenCV, and Streamlit